-In BATMAN AND ROBIN (1997) Uma Thurman plays a bottlecap glasses, hair in her face horticulturist who winds up buried in a bed of chemically enhanced plant neurotoxins after she spies her boss creating Bane (way better than Chris Nolan's version).
-When she rises up as if from a lonesome coffin it's as a super sexy purveyor of drugged plant powder which she blows into her foe's faces so they, like Bane, will do her bidding.
+In BATMAN AND ROBIN (1997) Uma Thurman plays a bottle cap glasses-wearing horticulturist who winds up killed and buried in a bed of chemically-enhanced plant neurotoxins after she spies her boss creating Bane from her carefully assembled potions (with his inflated muscles, he's way more fun than Tom Hardy).
+When she rises up, as if from a lonesome coffin, it's no longer as a bottle cap glasses-wearing horticulturist with a shady agenda, but a super sexy purveyor of drugged plant powder which she blows into her foe's faces so they will do her bidding.

 Creedence Leonore Gielgud in TROLL 2